dromero-dotcom/dromero-dotcom.github.io/proj0_NLP_Chatbot.md

 Learning (ML) techniques were applied to create a prototype “Feminist Chatbot” called ABIE (Adviser for Better Income Equality).
 This meant that “Feminist Design Principles” guided the chatbot development.
-The main purpose of the chatbot was to increase awareness of the gender pay gap and test usability and UX.
+The main purpose of the chatbot was to increase awareness of the gender pay gap.

 **NOTE:** this project was developed as part of an MSc in Computer Science at the University of Warwick (UK), completed in September 2021.